-We like the wrapped foam type (A and B below and shown in our story).
+We like the wrapped foam type (A and B, shown at right).
 It's durable, retains its shape, withstands abrasions and conforms to a wide range of gaps.
 The metal flange with slots for screws (B) is a bit more adjustable than the nail-on wood flange type (A).
 The vinyl or silicone bulb type (C) won't cover wide gaps as well as wrapped foam, but it has a smaller profile with a cleaner look.

 Cut and Nail the Weatherstripping

 The weatherstripping kit will come with two long pieces for the side jambs and a short piece for the top jamb.
 Begin with the top and follow Photos 2-7 for the basics.
 Make precise measurements and cuts so you get nice, airtight fits (Photos 2 and 3).

 Position the nails about 2 in. in from each end (to avoid splitting), and space others about every 12 in.

 The key to positioning the new weatherstripping is to shove it against the door so it compresses slightly along its entire length (Photo 4).
 If you compress it too much, the door won't latch when you close it, a common rookie mistake.

 The “coped” cuts on the side jambs make a clean, tight joint (Photo 6).
 Make this cut first, leaving plenty of length for the bottom cut.

 It's critical to make sure that the door shuts and latches easily before you drive the nails home (Photo 7).
 However, the weatherstripping also needs to fit snug to the door over its full length.
 For small adjustments, pull the nails and start them in a new spot, or loosen the screws if you’re using metal weatherstripping.